llmrisks/llmrisks.github.io/src/content/post/week5.md

     <tr>
         <td><img src="/images/week5/Hallucination/Hallucination_page_4.png" width="95%"></td>
     </tr>
-    <td colspan=1 align="center"> Figure 1 <b>(Presentation Slides): Peoiple Hallucinate Too</b>
+    <td colspan=1 align="center"> Figure 1 <b>(Presentation Slides): People Hallucinate Too</b>
     <br/>
         <p style="text-align: left; text-indent: 5%;">
             In general, hallucinations refer to the propagation of false information and/or misinformation.
-One common example of hallucinations is the Mandela Effect, where incorrect memories are shared by a large group of people.
+One common example of hallucinations is the <a href="https://en.wikipedia.org/wiki/False_memory">Mandela Effect</a>, where incorrect memories are shared by a large group of people.
 For instance, a paranormal researcher, Fiona Broome, reported a widespread misremembering of a tragedy that Mandela died in prison in the 1980’s, which was untrue.
         </p>
     </td>
 </table>